Estimates for the concentration functions in the Littlewood--Offord problem: Introduction

-The proofs of our Theorem \ref{th1a} and Corollary \ref{c1b} are similar to the proof of the main results of~\cite{Eliseeva and Zaitsev}.
-They are in a sense more natural than the proofs of Vershynin~\cite{Vershynin}, since they do not use unnecessary assumptions like $\mathbf{E} \,\left|X\right|\le K$.
+The proofs of our Theorem \ref{th1a} and Corollary \ref{c1b} are similar to the proof of the main results of Eliseeva and Zaitsev \cite{Eliseeva and Zaitsev}.
+They are in some sense more natural than the proofs in Vershynin~\cite{Vershynin}, since they do not use unnecessary assumptions like $\mathbf{E} \,\left|X\right|\le K$.
 This is achieved by an application of relation~\eqref{1b}.
-Our proof differs from the arguments used in \cite{Friedland and Sodin, Rudelson and Vershynin, Vershynin}.
-We apply the methods developed by Ess\'een \cite{Esseen} (see the proof of Lemma~4 of Chapter~II in \cite{Petrov}).
+Our proof differs from the arguments used in \cite{Friedland and Sodin, Rudelson and Vershynin, Vershynin} since we rely on methods introduced by Ess\'een \cite{Esseen} (see the proof of Lemma~4 of Chapter~II in \cite{Petrov}).

-Applying Corollary~\ref{c1b} to the random variables ${X_k}/{\tau}$, $\tau>0$, we obtain the following result.
+Now we reformulate Corollary \ref{c1b} for the random variables ${X_k}/{\tau}$, $\tau>0$.

-\begin{corollary} Let $V_{a,\tau}=\mathcal{L}\big(\sum\limits_{k=1}^{n}a_k {X_k}/{\tau}\big)$, $\tau>0$.
+\begin{corollary} Let $V_{a,\tau}=\mathcal{L}\big(\sum_{k=1}^{n}a_k {X_k}/{\tau}\big)$, $\tau>0$.
 Then, under the conditions of Corollary~$\ref{c1b}$ with the condition~$L^2\geq 1/{M(1)}$ replaced by the condition $L^2\geq 1/{M(\tau)}$, we have

 In particular, if $\|a\|=1$, then

 \end{corollary}

 For the proof of Corollary \ref{c2a}, it suffices to use Corollary \ref{c1b} and relation \eqref{0}.